computationalcancergenomics-eng/iDriver/README.md

 - Functional impact (FI) scores for all variants in a cancer cohort
 - The mean and standard deviation of FI scores for each element type in a cancer cohort

+  First of all, please provide unique mutation identifiers to each mutation.

 #### a.
 Somatic mutations
+This is a table in which each row represents a single somatic variant.
+This file provides the essential genomic and contextual information used for driver discovery, and should have the following columns:

+- donor_id — Unique patient identifier, showing the identifier of the patients in which the mutation is occoured
+- PCAWG_ID — Full genomic element identifier
+- Ref — Reference allele
+- Alt — Alternative allele
+- triCntx — Trinucleotide context of the mutation (e.g., CAG > CGG)
+- var_type — Variant type (e.g., SNP, INDEL)
+- GenomicElement — Genomic element category (e.g., gc19_pc.cds, gc19_pc.promCore, enhancers)
+- position — Genomic coordinate (1-based)
+- var_ID — User-assigned unique mutation identifier
+- elemenntLength — Length (bp) of the element containing the mutation

 #### b.
 Donor information table
+This file provides the essential information for each patient.

+- D_id — Unique patient identifier, showing the identifier of the patients (e.g., DO1000)
+- cohort1 — Cancer project identifier (e.g., ColoRect-AdenoCA)
+- freq — Total number of mutations for the patient
+- HyperMut_donor — Is the patient a hypermutated patient or not (TRUE/FALSE)

 #### c.
 Mutations probabilities